Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/essay.md

 **What Wikimedia needs to understand about Unicode and SignWriting**

+Status note: This is a Sutton SignWriting project briefing for Wikimedia-facing discussion.
+It is not an official Wikimedia position, not a Wikimedia community decision, and not a MediaWiki implementation plan.

 ## Short answer

 Current official Unicode SignWriting support is not yet sufficient for real-world Sutton SignWriting production use.